-Having a job will give your teen independence and career experience.
+Having a job will give your teen independence, career experience and teach them to manage money.
 There are so many options available to teens, and working helps them build skills for future success.
 Plus, it makes them money!

 Get Them A Checking Account

 Your teenager needs a checking account.
 The type of account you open depends largely on your bank, but you have options.
 Most banks will allow you to open savings and checking accounts for teens as young as 14, with an adult as the joint account holder.